Now Reading

 If it doesn’t, then what's the point in reading it?

-When it comes to frequency, we know that pumping out content regularly is extremely important.
 It tells Google that you’re active and relevant, and it tells your customers that you care about their challenges and are motivated to help them solve them.

 We also know that long-form content gets shared way more than short-form write-ups.

-Google is tricky, fickle beast, but we believe that its #1 goal is to show the most relevant, highest quality content for any given search query – every time.
+Google is a tricky, fickle beast, but we believe that its #1 goal is to show the most relevant, highest quality content for any given search query – every time.

-15. Traffic and Lead Growth Through Content
+13. Traffic and Lead Growth Through Content

-I mean, you want to see a decent return on investment, right?
+I mean, you want to see a decent return on investment right?
 And content marketing can deliver some really nice ROIs.

 You want scalable growth and sustainable results, right?